falood/file_system/README.md

 - Linux, FreeBSD and OpenBSD inotify
 - Windows inotify-win

+NOTE:

-NOTE: On Linux, FreeBSD and OpenBSD you need to install inotify-tools.
+        On Linux, FreeBSD and OpenBSD you need to install inotify-tools.
+        On Macos 10.14, you need run `open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg` to compile `mac_listener`.

 ## Usage